MarcDiethelm/such.less/README.md

 ## Getting started

-- Todo: Install with bower(?)
+- Install with (bower? see below)
 - Fill in the variables in `variables.less`
-- Apply the mixins you need in `elements.less`
+- Call the mixins you need in `elements.less`

 Now you've got a clean and manageable setup.
 Such nice.
 Wow.